Carlosrincong/AWS-Solutions-Architect-Associate/ElastiCache/README.md

 No longer need to perform management tasks such as hardware provisioning, software patching, setup, configuration, and failure recovery

 Multiple user accessing to the same content at the same time.
 Cache is a repository of frequently accessed content. without in-memmory database, each request is sent directly to the database in the backend.
 This can overload the databse.
+In-memmory improve the response time

 Redis: support complex data types, data replication and HA
 memcahed: data relativly small and static.

 Pricing:
 - nodes: on demand and reserved (1-3y)
 - no elasticcache charges for datatransfer

+Load data to the cache
+- lazy loading is reactive (first request)
+- write-through is proactive (when data is inserted into database)

+security
+- IAM
+- VPC and security groups
+- connectivity with direct connect or VPN, for on-premise database
+- encryption at rest and in transit